cbarkr/blog/content/homelab/v2/part 4.md

 > - `compose.yml`: The [compose](https://github.com/compose-spec/compose-spec) file which defines each of the microservices which comprise the service
 > - `README.md`: Documentation for the service
 #### 2.1.
 AdGuard Home
-AdGuard Home acts as my DNS server, and is configured to perform *DNS rewrites* such that any request for a `*.lab` domain will be resolved to my server's IP address.
+AdGuard Home acts as my DNS server and is configured to perform *DNS rewrites* such that any request for a `*.lab` domain will be resolved to my server's IP address.
 For example, requests for `adguard.com` will be fulfilled by an upstream DNS server, while requests for `adguard.lab` will be fulfilled by AdGuard Home itself and resolve to my server's IP address.
+##### Configuration
 Deploying AdGuard Home is quite simple as it is only a single container requiring two [volumes](https://docs.docker.com/engine/storage/volumes/) and three port bindings.
 It can be configured as follows.

 > [!note]